gogrlx/docs.grlx.dev/src/content/docs/recipes/overview.md

 It is important to note the requisites listed.
 This ensures that the step from the include (`super-sprout-steps-completed`) occurs _before_ the `install-super-sprout` step is run.
 :::note
 Deployment of recipe steps is non-deterministic unless requisites are provided.
-Otherwise, are steps run as is.
 If order is important, then requisites ***must*** be specified.
 :::

 Once you create a recipe, you can run it using `grlx cook <name> -T <list of sprouts or \* for all sprouts>`.
 In the case of the example above, I might run something like `grlx cook example -T \*` to run the above on all sprouts.
 You could also run `grlx cook example -T \* --out json` to get a json output of running this recipe against sprouts.